Honolulu Park Place

 No analysis available

 Strong building-wide evidence supports fire sprinklers at Honolulu Park Place.
-Across the remarks, multiple listings explicitly say 'fire sprinklers,' 'sprinkler system,' or 'interior sprinklers,' and the current MLS data shows 19/20 listings with FIRSPR.
-This appears to be consistent building-wide information, not a one-off agent entry.
+Multiple listings explicitly mention 'fire sprinklers,' 'sprinkler system,' 'interior sprinklers,' and 'sprinklered building,' which appears consistent across many agents rather than a one-off copy-paste error.
+This aligns with the current MLS data showing 18/20 listings checked for FIRSPR.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.